-Porcelain tiles are made from very fine clay that is fired at high temperatures to remove moisture and to form a hard, and dense tiles.
+Porcelain tiles are made from very fine clay that is fired at high temperatures to remove moisture and to form a hard, and dense tile.
 The characteristics of porcelain tiles are dense and durable with water absorption of less than 0.5%.
-Porcelain tiles are vitrified tiles, where in producing them, elements such as quartz, silica or feldspar are added into the clay mixture.
-This results in less porosity and lower in water absorption, making the tiles harder and can hold more strength.
+Porcelain tiles are vitrified tiles, wherein producing them, elements such as quartz, silica, or feldspar are added into the clay mixture.
+This results in less porosity and lower water absorption, making the tiles harder and can hold more strength.

 For most ceramic products, the body composition is determined by the amount and type of raw materials.
 The raw materials determine the colour of the tile body, in the colour and hardness.
 Therefore, it is important to mix the right amounts to achieve the desired properties.
 Batch calculations are used to get the correct weight of each raw material to achieve the perfect combination of raw materials.

 Once all materials are ready, such as clay, feldspar, silica, sand etc. is then charged into a giant mixer, called ball mill.
 A known amount of water is added in during the mixing process.
 Ball stones or alumina pebbles are added into the ball mill to help the mixing process to grind the material into a finer particle.
 The result of this water-filled mixture is called slip.

 Step 3: Colour Mixing